How to Fly a QuadCopter – The Ultimate Guide

 Drone Terminology You Need to Know

-If you are new to quad-copters or drones, you may quickly get overwhelmed with the all the acronyms and terminology surrounding drone technology.
+If you are new and looking to learn to fly a drone, you may quickly get overwhelmed with the all the acronyms and terminology surrounding drone technology.
 Below are some of the commonly used terms to help you understand the basics of the hobby.

 An unmanned aircraft that may be remotely controlled or that can sometimes fly autonomously.
 A quad-copter is a type drone.